 4. For larger jobs, try it with screen print.
 That’s right – foil works with plastisol ink.
 Save time cutting and weeding designs with STAHLS’ Transfer Express Foil Adhesive.
 Upload your artwork, and we’ll send your design ready to heat apply with the foil.

 5. Take your foil designs to the next level by adding different finishes.
 Foil and adhesive pair great with many other CAD-CUT® heat transfer vinyl products.
-Whether it be Fashion-FILM for a matte finish, or Glitter Flake to add more dimension and bling – you can easily pair these products with adhesive and foil for mixed media looks that will ultimately yield more profit opportunity.
+Whether it be Premium Plus for a matte finish, or Glitter Flake to add more dimension and bling – you can easily pair these products with adhesive and foil for mixed media looks that will ultimately yield more profit opportunity.